JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Charger Functional Test.md

   2. PFC Regulation Check:
      - Find timestamps where enable_pfc_signal = 1
-     - Check if pfc_power_good_signal transitions from 0→1 after enable_pfc_signal = 1
+     - Check if pfc_power_good_signal transitions from 1→0 after enable_pfc_signal = 1
-     - If transition found → PFC Regulation = SUCCESS
+     - If transition 1→0 found → PFC Regulation = SUCCESS (PFC is regulating when signal is 0)
      - If no transition → PFC Regulation = FAIL

   3. PCMC Success Check: